lolopinto/ent/docs/docs/custom-data-access/custom-queries.md

 * `groupCol`: column in the database that can be converted into an IN query when querying for multiple sources
 * `clause`: [Clause](/docs/advanced-topics/clause) instance for filtering.
 * `name`: unique name used to identify this query.
 Used with [Context Caching](/docs/core-concepts/context-caching).
-* `sortColumn`: optional.
-Column in the database to sort by.
-If not provided, uses the `id` field.
+* `orderby`: optional.
+Used to order the query.
+If not provided, we sort by the `id` or primary field column field descending.
-* `sortColumnUnique`: optional.
-If provided, `sortColumn` is used in generating the cursors and makes for a simpler SQL query.
+* `primarySortColIsUnique`: optional.
+If provided, first `column` in `orderby` is used in generating the cursors and makes for a simpler SQL query.
+Otherwise, `id` or primary key column is used.

 ### expose query to graphql